Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/business-ecosystems/_index.md

   - Product

-While we have control over all these factors, a lot of effort is directed to our internal team at all times, from managers to existing recruits.
+While we have control over all these factors, a lot of effort is directed to our internal team at all times, from managers to existing learners.
 We focus on our internal team to create a strong organizational culture, which is a critical business success factor.

 ***THE EXTERNAL BUSINESS ENVIRONMENT***